Pork Chops with Apples and Onions

 The flavors are quintessential fall, and the recipe is so easy it only takes about thirty minutes to prepare, so it's perfect for a weeknight dinner.

-Here's a quick look at how to make this dish.
-The full, printable recipe is featured below.
+A quick look at how to make this recipe

 - Mix up the seasoning blend and rub it on both sides of the pork.